jameshartig/portluck/README.md

 ### new portluck.Server([messageCallback][, options]) ###
 Creates a new server that inherits [https.Server](https://nodejs.org/api/https.html#https_class_https_server).
 If `messageCallback` is sent, it will be added as a listener for `"message"` event.
+See bottom for `options`.

 ### Event: 'message' ###
 Fired when a client sends a message.
 Event is sent `(message, writer, socket)`. `message` is a buffer containing